kesjayaweera/SmartGate_S210/README.md

 python3 live_detection.py
 ```

-A web server should run in which the camera stream can be viewed from the main dashboard and dedicated controls to manually control the gate.
+A web server should run in which the camera stream can be viewed from the main dashboard and dedicated controls to manually control the gate. `Note`: You may need to run this command with sudo privileges.

 ## Contact